leonlinsx/minimal-mistakes/_posts/2020-05-09-josh-wolfe-interview.md

 **Josh Wolfe on what the future holds**

-[Josh Wolfe](https://luxcapital.com/team/josh-wolfe/ "Josh") is a venture capitalist (VC) at Lux Capital, which invests in early-stage ventures that are "at the outermost edges of what is possible".
+[Josh Wolfe](https://luxcapital.com/team/josh-wolfe/ "Josh") is a venture capitalist (VC) at Lux Capital, which invests in early-stage ventures "at the outermost edges of what is possible".
 Examples include [drone sentry security systems](https://www.youtube.com/watch?v=pmI4Bwks2bg "Anduril"), [brain machine interfaces](https://luxcapital.com/companies/ctrl-labs/ "Ctrl"), and [3D data platforms](https://luxcapital.com/companies/matterport/ "3D") \[1\].
 Josh has become more well known the past few years due to his less conventional way of thinking and his public posting of those ideas.

 Josh was recently interviewed [here](https://vimeo.com/414116322 "Michael") by Michael Milstein, founder of [Company,](https://www.company.co/about-us/ "Company") a curated community of NYC startups and entrepreneurs.
 I was going to do a summary of that talk, but realised Josh was also separately interviewed [here](https://podcasts.apple.com/us/podcast/33-josh-wolfe-the-mind-financing-the-future/id1469999563?i=1000473458522 "Eric") by [Eric Weinstein](https://twitter.com/EricRWeinstein?s=20 "Eric"), managing director at Thiel Capital, the investment firm founded by Peter Thiel \[2\].

 As such, I’ve synthesised the notes from the combined three hours of audio, and grouped them into the five categories below \[3\].
 I’ve also added highlights at the start, and more links on Josh to check out at the end.
 The things I do for you all \[4\].

+I was also originally going to send this to paid subs only, but ended up writing so much that I figured I should share it with everyone.
+Paid subs, I’ll send another post to make up for it.
 This is a 5,000 word post, so feel free to jump to whichever section strikes you.

 The talks covered: